ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 ## General impression

 **I have enjoyed reading the manuscript as it is well written and the study presents interesting findings.
-The ongoing deforestation of Madagascar’s natural forest is certainly a subject worthy of investigation and relevant to policy makers in Madagascar, to NGO’s and scientists studying nature conservation, tropical ecology, land use change, rural development etc. However, I have some concerns about the advances made in this manuscript compared to previous studies and the lack of validation of the forest/non-forest classification.
+The ongoing deforestation of Madagascar's natural forest is certainly a subject worthy of investigation and relevant to policy makers in Madagascar, to NGO's and scientists studying nature conservation, tropical ecology, land use change, rural development etc. However, I have some concerns about the advances made in this manuscript compared to previous studies and the lack of validation of the forest/non-forest classification.
 In the manuscript, two existing forest cover products are combined to study forest cover change in an extended period of time.
 The techniques used to combine the products and to fill cloud cover gaps are well established and there is no validation of the newly developed forest cover maps, not by field measurements (ground truth) and neither by other means (e.g. high resolution aerial photography, above ground biomass maps, lidar data).
 That the deforestation trend found here corresponds closely to the trend reported in previous studies should therefore be no surprise, as roughly the same data and analysis were used.
 While the socio-economic drivers of the observed deforestation and the implications for the biodiversity of Madagascar are shortly discussed, additional information about these drivers and implications that would enhance the impact of the manuscript are not presented.
 Extending the period of forest cover change and analyzing trends in deforestation on Madagascar is a relevant scientific exercise, but without additional validation or secondary data, this manuscript is presently not suited for an international journal in the discipline of conservation biology.**

 ## Specific comments